-4. If the detained suspect does not speak any of the official languages of your country, in practice, how likely is it that he/she obtains access to an interpreter?
+4. If the detained suspect does not speak the same language as the police officers or the prosecutors, in practice, how likely is it that he/she obtains access to an interpreter?

 Very likely

 Likely

 Unlikely

 Very unlikely

 Don't know/Not Applicable